larryanalyst26/Cost-saving-pallet-count-and-probability-calculator-for-truck-reservations/README.md

 # Cost-saving-pallet-count-and-probability-calculator-for-truck-reservations
-This is a program I created in my previous dispatching job to find the most cost efficient truck size reservations for each city we shipped to.
+This is a program I created in my previous dispatching job, coded in Python, to find the most cost efficient truck size reservations for each city we shipped to.
 I want to note that this was done entirely by my own accord and was not asked of me.
 I spent time on this that was not paid extra for, so there are probably aspects where I could have went more in depth and definitely would have had I been in a technical role, which this was not.

 The technical problem I was solving: